lantanagroup/safr-content-ig/input/pagecontent/specification.md

 * The receiver **SHALL** be able to process resource instances containing must-support data elements asserting missing information (data absent reason extension).

-Note: The profiles in this IG inherit from the [US Core}({{site.data.fhir.ver.uscore}}) which has some requirements that are more stringent that what is necessary for measure reporting (e.g. Practitioner references).
+Note: The profiles in this IG inherit from the [US Core]({{site.data.fhir.ver.uscore}}) which has some requirements that are more stringent that what is necessary for measure reporting (e.g. Practitioner references).
 This means that some inherited US Core required elements may not be used by NHSN and if missing may still pass NHSN ingestion validation.

 #### Profiles